andreaferretti/factor-tutorial/README.md

 Even if Factor is a rather niche language, it is mature and features a comprehensive standard library covering tasks from JSON serialization to socket programming or HTML templating.
 It runs in its own optimized VM, usually reaching top performance for a dinamically typed language.
 It also has a flexible object system, a FFI with C, and asynchronous I/O - much like node, but with a much simpler model for cooperative multithreading.

+You may wonder why should you care enough to read this long tutorial.
+Factor has a few significant advantages over other languages, most arising from the fact that it has essentially no syntax:

+* refactoring is very easy, leading to short and meaningful definitions;
+* it is extremely succint, letting the programmer concentrate on what has to be done instead of boilerplate;
+* it has powerful metaprogramming capabilities, exceeding those of LISPs;
+* it is ideal to embed DSLs;
+* it integrates easily with powerful tools.

-In this tutorial, we assume that you have downloaded a copy of Factor and that you are following along with the examples in the listener.
+In this tutorial, we assume that you have downloaded a copy of Factor and that you are following along with the examples in the listener (the Factor REPL).
 The first section gives some motivation for the rather peculiar model of computation, but feel free to skip it if you want to get your feets wet and return to it after some practice.

 Concatenative languages
 -----------------------